 Market risk is the risk of fluctuations to the net asset value (NAV) due to the volatility or level of financial variables impacting primarily the value of fixed income securities and private equity funds and the discounted value of net liabilities.
-Market risk includes interest rate risk, credit and spread risk, alternative asset risk, portfolio duration risk, and exchange rate risk.
+Market risk includes interest rate risk, credit and spread risk, alternative asset risk, and exchange rate risk.

-A Market & Liquidity Risk Policy exists that sets out the Syndicate's approach to market risk and details how the Syndicate measures, monitors and mitigates the potential market risks posed by the investment portfolio.
+A Market Policy exists to set out the Syndicate's approach to Market Risk and details how the Syndicate measures, monitors and mitigates the potential market risks posed by the investment portfolio.
 The policy is reviewed regularly.